I recently upgraded my studio – good, and not so good – I have a warning you need to hear about this.

 And the third, well…that’s going to take a bit more work, as I’d already produced half the book.

-Just remember to also make sure that, with audiobooks in particular, you don’t give the listener a different experience from chapter to chapter.
+Just remember to also make sure that, with audiobooks in particular, you don’t give the listener a different experience from chapter to chapter, and certainly not within chapters.
 Make sure the sound is consistent.

 And as all of these books are ACX projects, it is easy to replace the audio as I produce the new version of each chapter.
-Just use the Replace link in the chapter you’re uploading, in the PRODUCE AUDIOBOOK tab, on the project page on ACX for your book.
+Upload that new version by using the Replace link for the chapter you’re uploading, in the PRODUCE AUDIOBOOK tab, on the project page on ACX for your book.
 It looks like this (click on it to enlarge it to full size if you need to):

 Clicking on that link brings up a browse button to choose the new file from your hard drive.